-This page shows Invesco Mort (IVR) financial statements, including the income statement, balance sheet, cash flow statement, and key financial ratios.
-View 17 years of annual fundamentals and quarterly data, with year-over-year growth rates and compound annual growth rates (CAGR).
+Invesco Mort (IVR) reported $295.3M in revenue for fiscal year 2025, up 3.1% from the prior fiscal year.
+This page shows its income statement, balance sheet, cash flow statement, and key financial ratios.
+View 15 years of annual fundamentals and quarterly data, with year-over-year growth rates and compound annual growth rates (CAGR).
 All figures are derived from SEC filings (10-K and 10-Q reports).

 Financial Health Signals

-Invesco Mort passes 4 of 9 financial strength tests.
+Invesco Mort passes 4 of 6 computable financial strength tests (3 of the nine could not be computed from available data).
 All 4 profitability signals pass (positive income, cash flow, and earnings quality), no leverage/liquidity signals pass (rising debt, declining liquidity, or share dilution), neither operating efficiency signal passes.

 For every $1 of reported earnings, Invesco Mort generates $1.55 in operating cash flow ($157.1M OCF vs $101.3M net income).
 This indicates profits are well-supported by actual cash generation, not accounting adjustments.